marcusjwhelan/nedb-shell/README.md

 ```

 ### Updating documents
-db.[name].Update(query, updateObject, options, optionalCallBack) updates only one document unless the multi option is set to true.
+db.[name].Update(query, updateObject, options, optionalCallBack).
+Updates only one document unless the multi option is set to true.
 I added a UpdateMany which has multi set to true automatically if you would rather leave the options empty.
 ```bash
 # Update a single document
 > db.users.Update({ firstName: "John"}, { firstName: "Phillip" })